Vinícius Júnior

-Vinícius José Paixão de Oliveira Júnior (/pt-BR/; born 12 July 2000), commonly known as Vinícius Júnior or Vini Jr., is a Brazilian professional footballer who plays as a forward for club Real Madrid and the Brazil national team.
-Considered one of the best players in the world, he is known for his pace, technique and dribbling ability.
+Vinícius José Paixão de Oliveira Júnior (/pt-BR/; born 12 July 2000), known mononymously as Vinícius, is a Brazilian professional footballer who plays as a forward for club Real Madrid and the Brazil national team.
+Considered one of the best players in the world, he is known for his pace, technique, and dribbling ability.

 Born in São Gonçalo, Vinícius began his professional career at Flamengo, where he made his senior debut in 2017, at age 16.
 A few weeks later, Vinícius was the subject of a transfer to La Liga club Real Madrid, for whom he signed in a £38 million deal, which was a national record for a player under 18.
 The transfer was made effective after his 18th birthday, with Vinícius debuting for the club in 2018–19.
 Over the following seasons, Vinícius established himself as a prominent member in Real Madrid's squad, helping the club win two La Liga–Champions League doubles, scoring the winning goal in the 2022 final, as well as the second goal in the 2024 final, being named the tournament's Player of the Season in 2024.
-Vinícius was included in the FIFPRO World XI in 2023 and 2024, and was named The Best FIFA Men's Player in 2024.
+Vinícius was included in the FIFPRO World 11 in 2023 and 2024, and was named The Best FIFA Men's Player in 2024.
 He also finished runner-up in the 2024 Ballon d'Or voting.

-At his youth stage for Brazil, Vinícius was a key player in the victory at the 2015 South American U-15 Championship and 2017 South American U-17 Championship, finishing as leading goalscorer in the latter competition.
-He made his senior debut in 2021 and helped his nation to a runner-up finish at the 2021 Copa América, also representing Brazil at the 2022 FIFA World Cup in Qatar and the 2024 Copa América in the United States.
+At his youth stage for Brazil, Vinícius was a key player in the victory at the 2015 South American U-15 Championship and 2017 South American U-17 Championship, finishing as the leading goalscorer in the latter competition.
+He made his senior debut in 2021 and helped his nation to a runner-up finish at the 2021 Copa América, also representing Brazil at the 2022 FIFA World Cup in Qatar and the 2024 Copa América and 2026 World Cup, both in the United States.

 Club career

 Early career

-His footballing career began in 2006, when his father took him to the branch offices of Flamengo, in the neighborhood of Mutuá, in São Gonçalo where he lived.
+His footballing career began in 2006, when his father took him to the branch offices of Flamengo, in the neighborhood of Mutuá, in São Gonçalo, where he lived.
 His club document described him as a left-back.

 Hailing from a poor Catholic family, Vinícius went to live in Abolição with his uncle, Ulisses, to shorten the distance to Ninho do Urubu (the "Vultures' Nest").
 He started to receive financial aid from Flamengo as well as aid from entrepreneurs.

 Between 2007 and 2010, Vinícius attended futsal classes at Flamengo's school in São Gonçalo at the Canto do Rio, a famous club located in the centre of Niterói.
-Flamengo noted his potential and he decided he wanted to play football, not futsal.
+Flamengo noted his potential, and he decided he wanted to play football, not futsal.
 In August 2010, Vinícius had a trial to play for the Flamengo youth team, and he accepted an invitation to play for their football team.
 Before, in 2009, when Vinícius was nine, he took a futsal trial for Flamengo, he was asked to come back the following year.